 In the late winter/early spring of 1948, American playwright Tennessee Williams arrived in Rome in need of a change of scenery.
 Williams, of course, is known for his writing set in the American South, including “A Streetcar Named Desire” (written in 1947) and “Cat On A Hot Tin Roof” (1955), both of which earned him Pulitzer Prizes for Drama.
 But few people know — or, perhaps, they have forgotten — that Tennessee Williams was also inspired by his short stay in the Eternal City.

 “As soon as I crossed the Italian border, my health and life seemed to be magically restored.
-There was the sun and there were the smiling Italians,” Williams wrote in his Memoirs.
+There was the sun and there were the smiling Italians.”Tennessee Williams, Memoirs

-Warner Brothers turned Williams’ novella into a film in 1961 starring a 47-year-old Vivien Leigh as Stone and Warren Beatty (“the biggest new name in American entertainment”) as Paolo.
+Warner Brothers turned Williams’s novella into a film in 1961 starring a 47-year-old Vivien Leigh as Stone and Warren Beatty (“the biggest new name in American entertainment”) as Paolo.
 Although Beatty’s turn as an Italian, complete with an accent and (painted on?) tan, is slightly laughable, the film, which was shot on location in Hertfordshire, England, and Rome, it’s an enjoyable look at the early 1960s Dolce Vita-era in Rome.
-(There was also a 2003 Showtime version with Helen Mirren and Olivier Martinez, but I prefer this classic.)

 It is difficult to tear myself away from Italy which is the nearest to heaven that I have ever been, the people so friendly, gentle and gracious and the days so tranquil and sunny.

 In The Roman Spring of Mrs. Stone, Williams may have portrayed Rome as gritty, as an aging beauty full of dark secrets.
 But when it came time for him to describe his true feelings about Rome, he sounded nothing less than giddy.